Michael Parry Mazur Library

 Ship your books to 3939 North Wilke Road, Arlington Heights, IL 60004.

-Heartland will pay for the cost of shipping: Depending on how many books you have, you might want to use a moving service rather than box up heavy books yourself and carry them to a Fed Ex or UPS office.
+Will Heartland pay for shipping?
+Please go to our online book catalogue to see what books we already have, and read the paragraph below about “Books we probably don’t want.”
+If you have books we may want and don’t already have, please send them to us and we will reimburse you for the cost of shipping.
+Depending on how many books you have, you might want to use a moving service rather than box up heavy books yourself and carry them to a Fed Ex or UPS office.
 Movers will box and move your entire library.
-Heartland would pay for that.
-Just send us the bill or ask for reimbursement.
+Heartland could pay for that.
+Call Joe Davis, our librarian, at 312/377-4000 or reach him at email@example.com if you need advice or assistance.

 Will the books actually be used?
 Yes!
 Heartland’s new office is within 30 minutes of 20 college campuses.
 We expect to have as many as 20 interns a year and to host dozens of events and discussion groups and seminars.
 We hope to have visiting scholars spending a week or two working side-by-side with colleagues and Heartland staff while staying at a Marriott Courtyard Hotel only a ten-minute walk from the new office.